xItzDiamondx/Chrome-Extension-Template/Instructions.md

+Before you read this, I encourage you to read README.md.

 Hello!
 I'm assuming that you'd like to create a Chrome Extension for the world, or for yourself.
 Here are the materials you need for making a extension!

 Materials: